 The smallest of the transportation trust funds is the Inland Waterways Trust Fund.
 A tax on barge diesel fuel is the only revenue source for this fund.
-These funds provide 50 percent of the cost of major capital improvements on the inland waterway system.
+These funds provide fifty percent of the cost of major capital improvements on the inland waterway system.
 The 2014 Water Resources Reform and Development Act raised the diesel fuel tax charged to barge operators by nine cents per gallon.

 Congress must give permission for federal funds to be expended.
 Transportation authorization legislation is the mechanism by which this permission is granted.
 Authorization legislation establishes transportation policy and areas of emphasis for spending by creating and defining programs and authorizing funding.
 The funding mechanism, including the various user fees, is established.
 Authorization legislation covers multiple years because transportation projects require a long time from planning through construction.

 On Feb.
 14, 2012, the president signed a bill reauthorizing federal aviation programs and funding until Sept.
 30, 2015.
-Public Law 112-95 provides $64 billion, including $13.4 billion for the Airport Improvement Program ($3.35 billion per year, a slight decrease from previous years).
+Public Law 112-95 provided $64 billion, including $13.4 billion for the Airport Improvement Program ($3.35 billion per year, a slight decrease from previous years).
 Most recently, this authorization has been extended to Sept.
 30, 2017.

 On Dec.
 18, 2015, the president signed HR 2029 (Pub.
 Law 114-113), providing funding through Sept.
 30, 2016, for the US DOT and most other federal agencies.
 For most accounts, formula obligation limitation was set at authorized levels - $42.361 billion for highways, $9.348 billion for transit and $3.35 billion for the Airport Improvement Program.
 Also included was $500 million for the discretionary TIGER program for FY 2016.
 On Sept.
 28, 2016, Congress passed a Continuing Resolution which extends FY 16 funding to Dec.
 9, 2016 (with the exception of a very small across-the-board cut to keep the total under the cap).
 On Dec.
 9, 2016 Congress passed another CR which again extended funding (again at FY 16 levels and with a very small across-the-board cut) to April 28, 2017.